pingidentity/pingidentity-devops-getting-started/README.md

 * A complete listing of Ping Identity's public images used in these examples is available at [Docker Hub](https://hub.docker.com/u/pingidentity/)

+# Security Warning

+The server profiles referenced within this repository are for demo and documentation purposes only.
+They contain default keys/credentials etc and are not suitable for production and carry a substantial security risk.

+For additional information, please see [SECURITY.md](SECURITY.MD)

 ## Troubleshooting
 This repository is in active development and has not been officially released.
 If you experience issues with this project, please feel free to log it by opening an issue.